-Pursuant to the Articles of Association, members of the Board of Directors elected by the Annual General Meeting must step down at each General Meeting but are eligible for re-election.
+Pursuant to the Articles of Association, members of the Board of Directors elected by the General Meeting must step down at each Annual General Meeting but are eligible for re-election.

-At the Annual General Meeting in November 2015, all seven members, including the Chairman, were re-elected.
+At the Annual General Meeting in November 2016, six members, including the Chairman, were re-elected, while one member chose not to stand for re-election.
+One new member was elected.

 3.2.
-Independence of the board of directors 3.2.1.
+Independence of the board of directors

+3.2.1.
 Recommendation that at least half of the members of the board of directors elected by the general meeting are considered independent.

-The Company's Board of Directors currently comprises seven members elected by the Annual General Meeting and three members elected by employees.
+The Company's Board of Directors currently comprises seven members elected by the Annual General Meeting.
+More than half of these (six out of seven) are deemed independent.